 By establishing which of your ideal customers have bought your product/service before, you can define the average lifetime value of the customers your Inbound campaign will target.
 Once you know this, you can establish how many customers you need to win to achieve that revenue target.

 It is important to be realistic here, and consider the length of your sales cycle.
-For example, you may need to convert 10 customers to achieve your revenue target.
-But if you only expect to convert 5 customers a year, you need to be pragmatic with your timescales to manage internal expectations.
+For example, you may need to convert 10 total customers to achieve your overall revenue target.
+But if you only expect to convert 5 customers a year, you need to be pragmatic with your campaign timescales to manage internal expectations.

 4. Consider Conversion Rates Throughout Different Stages Of The Purchasing Funnel

 Once you know the revenue percentage that Inbound is responsible for and the number of customers your campaign must generate, you can trace upward through the conversion funnel to determine how many leads, MQLs and SQLs you need to start with.